Find and list all possible paths of heat carrier flow (water) in the given topology of district heating system.

 Value

-that contains integer vectors as its elements.
+Named list that contains integer vectors as its elements.
 The

-name of each element in the list
+name of each element in the list is the name of

-associated with terminal node of district heating network.
+acceptor associated with terminal node of district heating network.

-Each vector in the list
+Each vector in the list represents an ordered sequence of

-that enumerates incoming edges from starting node
+indexes in acceptor that enumerates incoming edges from starting node

 to terminal one.
-The length of returned link{list}
+The length of returned link{list} is equal to number

 of terminal nodes for topology considered.

-Type: assert_list
+Type: assert_list.

 Details